T-STAR: A Context-Aware Transformer Framework for Short-Term Probabilistic Demand Forecasting in Dock-Based Shared Micro-Mobility: Results and Discussion

 STGCN and STAEformer were excluded from zero-shot evaluations as they are inherently transductive.
 STGCN requires a predefined adjacency matrix tied to specific graph topologies, while STAEformer relies on node-specific learnable embeddings.
 These architectures lack the inductive capability to map static features of unseen stations to predictive representations without retraining.
 Unlike the other contextual predictors, they cannot effectively generalize to new locations where specific node IDs or spatial structures were not encountered during training.

+Foundation time series models are large-scale predictors pretrained on massive, cross-domain datasets to capture universal temporal dependencies, allowing them to be transferred to downstream forecasting tasks without task-specific training \citep{bommasani2021opportunities}.
+In this study, we also include \textit{Lag-Llama}, a decoder-only transformer-based foundation model, as a competitive zero-shot benchmark \citep{rasul2023lag}.
+For our application, Lag-Llama utilizes the eight most recent demand observations per station as its sole input, aligning with the historical input window used by our other zero-shot predictors.

 The zero-shot forecasting results are summarized in Table \ref{tab:zero-shot}.
-Overall, models with an explicit temporal learning component (DeepAR, TFT, and Transformer-based T-STAR) transfer substantially better to the unseen stations than naive or context-only baselines (Historical Average, Myopic, and zero-shot XGBoost).
+Overall, contextual models with an explicit temporal learning component (DeepAR, TFT, and T-STAR) transfer substantially better to unseen stations than naive or context-only baselines (Historical Average, Myopic, and zero-shot XGBoost).
+Interestingly, these pretrained temporal-contextual predictors also consistently outperform Lag-Llama across all four metrics.
+This suggests that while foundation models effectively capture universal temporal dependencies, the integration of domain-specific contextual knowledge remains vital for urban micro-mobility systems.
+Specifically, relying exclusively on historical lags, as Lag-Llama does, overlooks the distinct spatial and environmental profiles of new stations.

 Among the temporal deep models, performance differences are small.
 T-STAR achieves the best point accuracy (MAE and RMSE).
 DeepAR attains the lowest MCRPS and MIS, while T-STAR delivers comparable probabilistic accuracy with similar variability across stations and time intervals.
 Conceptually, in zero-shot deployment the stage-1 forecaster can be biased because station embeddings for new stations are not learned (we use a mean embedding).
 T-STAR mitigates this via stage 2, which conditions on recent deviation signals to adjust the forecasts accordingly.
 The same mechanism can also stabilize forecasts under abrupt demand regime shifts of stations once post-change deviations are observed.
 Overall, these results support T-STAR’s reliable generalization in realistic service expansion scenarios where forecasting is required immediately without station-specific historical demand.

 While the zero-shot forecasting results highlight the strong generalization capability of the Transformer-based T-STAR model, its flexibility extends beyond initial deployment.
 As new service areas begin operating and collect data, the demand patterns of newly added stations become more distinguishable.
 As shown in Figure \ref{fig:new_station_map}, Arlington stations exhibit relatively low daily pickup demand compared to most of D.C., resembling patterns seen among the lower-demand D.C. stations.
 In such cases, the model can be further refined through few-shot learning with limited data to fine-tune station-level embeddings and improve forecast accuracy.